 Transfer Emergency Fund Money Strategically

 Your instinct may be to transfer your entire balance from savings to your primary checking account.
 However, doing so forfeits your chance to earn a return on the money via an online savings or money market account, said Malik S. Lee, a CFP and managing partner at Felton and Peel Wealth Management, Inc.

 “One can maximize their yield in today's market by utilizing an online bank, as they usually provide some of the highest yields inside of savings and money market accounts,” Lee said.

 The top online savings accounts and money market accounts usually earn more than 1.50% APY.
 While the return can be nominal for smaller balances, earning some interest is better than earning none at all.

 Once you decide to dip into your emergency fund, you’ll need to shift your financial priorities to make it last.
 You can’t be sure just how long you’ll have an income shortage, which means you can’t spend as though you have a steady paycheck coming in each month.
 For example, if you were aggressively paying off credit card debt, paying just the minimum lowers your overall monthly spending amount.

 Create a Budget

-While you’re relying on your emergency fund, create an emergency budget that focuses on covering your basic needs like housing and food first.
+While you’re relying on your emergency fund, create an emergency budget that focuses first on covering basic needs such as housing and food.
 Spending as little as possible when you’re experiencing financial hardship lowers the amount you need to pull from your emergency fund, allowing those limited funds to stretch further.
 That might even mean practicing more discipline with non-essential spending.
 For example, the average household spends about $288 a month eating out.
-Cutting this expense can free up the money you need to pay for essentials like utilities, gas, and groceries.
+Cutting this expense can free up the money you need to pay for essentials such as utilities, gas, and groceries.

 Seek financial assistance where it’s available before you fall behind on payments.
 Some lenders may offer hardship options—forbearance, deferred payments, or lower minimum payments—that give you some reprieve from your monthly obligation.